FiXato/logbot/README.md

 Many thanks to Filip Slagter for his contributions.

+## Discontinuation notice
+This fork is no longer maintained and will be archived.

 Usage
 -----
 LogBot requires Python 2.
 It is NOT compatible with Python 3.